ClaudioESSilva/claudioessilva.github.io/content/post/2018-08-24-leveraging-on-sql-server-metadata.md

 Firebird has the `similar` function which translate to `LIKE '%%'` on T-SQL Other example is the `SUBSTRING` function which has the following structure `SUBSTRING([field] from [start_position] for [number of chars])` which, in order to translate for T-SQL, we just need to replace the "from" and "for" words by a comma (",").

-<blockquote>Everything was going well, work was progressing at a good pace until...</blockquote>
+<blockquote>Everything was going well, work was progressing at a good pace until...

 ### The pain strikes back